Oily Water Separator , Construction, Working, and Principle

 2. Oily Water Separator in Ship

-Oily water separators on ships are used to efficiently remove oil from bilge water, contribute to the prevention of marine pollution and guarantee that ships abide by international laws, such as MARPOL Annex I, which places restrictions on the amount of oil that can be discharged into the ocean.
+Oily water separators on ships are used to efficiently remove oil from bilge water, contribute to the prevention of marine pollution, and guarantee that ships abide by international laws, such as MARPOL Annex I, which places restrictions on the amount of oil that can be discharged into the ocean.
 Ship operators risk facing severe fines and penalties if they violate these restrictions.
 Thus, to preserve sustainable shipping operations and safeguard the maritime environment, oily water separators are essential.

 3. Oily Water Separator Working Principle